sswietoniowski/learning-aspnetcore-webapi-7-accessing-using-httpclient/README.md

 `HttpRequestMessage.Headers` is a property that allows us to set headers for a specific request.

-`HttpRequestMessage.Content.Headers` is a property that allows us to set headers for a specific request.
+`HttpRequestMessage.Content.Headers` is a property that allows us to set headers for a specific body of the request.

 ### Inspecting Content Types